Ellpeck/ObsidianCustomFrames/README.md

 ## Roadmap
 - Allow setting a custom icon for each tab
 - Possibly allow executing custom JavaScript in iframes (though security implications still need to be explored)

+## Acknowledgements
+Thanks to [lishid](https://github.com/lishid) for their help with making iframes work in Obsidian for a purpose like this.
+Also thanks to them for *motivating* me to turn Obsidian Keep into a more versatile plugin, which is how Custom Frames was born.

+If you like this plugin and want to support its development, you can do so via [my website](https://ellpeck.de/support).
+Thanks!